ppy/osu-wiki/wiki/Tournaments/TWC/2022/en.md

       - All screenshots **MUST** be taken using the game itself (using `ctrl` + `F12`), that is, they must be hosted on the `https://osu.ppy.sh/` domain.
 Any other form of screenshot will be denied.
     - Player scores may be derived from the official stream as a last resort, in cases where the match is streamed.
 12. If less than the minimum amount of required players are present at match time, the match can be postponed for up to 10 minutes.
 If after this period there are still not enough players for either team, a *win by default* will be declared for the side with the most members present.
-    - The minimum amount of required players is considered as the amount of players needed to play a beatmap without any vacant spots on the lobby (i.e. 3 participants must be present for the match to begin).
+    - The minimum amount of required players is the amount of players needed to play a beatmap without any vacant spots in the lobby (i.e. 3 participants must be present for the match to begin).
 13. If a player disconnects between beatmaps and the team cannot provide a substitute, the match can be delayed for up to 10 minutes (limited to once per team, per match).
 14. Exchanging players between games is allowed without limitations.
 15. **The minimum size for a team is 4 players, and the maximum is 6.**